kevin2314/TextGame/README.md

 Things to do:
 -------------
 1.)
-Finish adding a mountain cliff region
+Finished adding a mountain cliff region

 2.)
-Add a dungeon with initial descriptions and movement
+Adding a dungeon with initial descriptions and movement
+	I will be continually adding this to the game, I have some ideas about creating a way to randomize the rooms to the dungeon so that jgetting to the treasure will never be the same, also adding a way to exit dungeons quickly like a teleporting item or something similar willo be added in the case that you are lost or dont feel like walking out.

 3.)
 Implement an inventory to call on command, take things out and sell things from.